HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 `hvml://localhost/_renderer/_builtin/-/assets/bootstrap-5.1.3-dist/css/bootstrap.min.css`

-##### 2.1.19.2) `hvml+run` schema
+##### 2.1.19.2) `hvml+run` Schema

 This schema is mainly used to define a coroutine or channel belonging to a specific walker.
-It is similar to the `ftp` schema.
+It is similar to `ftp` schema.
 The complete `hvml+run` schema includes the host name, application name, traveler name, resource type (representing the coroutine’s `CRTN` or `CHAN` for channels) and resource identifiers, such as coroutine tokens or channel names, such as:

 `hvml+run://localhost/appName/myRunner/CRTN/7`

 In HVML programs, we can interact with other walkers of the current application through action elements such as `request`.
-For convenience, we don't need to specify the schema name and host name, and we can use `-` to refer to the current application, so that we can use the following abbreviations to refer to the current host, the coroutine or channel belonging to the specified walker in the current application, such as:
+For convenience, we don't need to specify the schema name and host name.
+We can use `-` to refer to the current application.
+In this way, we can use the following abbreviations to refer to the current host.
+The coroutine or channel belong to the specified walker in the current application, such as:

 - Reference the specified coroutine: `/-/otherRunner/CRTN/7`
 - Reference the specified channel: `/-/otherRunner/CHAN/channel0`